 If so, you might be a good candidate for a balance transfer.
 You can save money on credit card interest, and you’ll have peace of mind knowing you’re finally making headway on your financial goals.

 There are dozens of balance transfer credit cards out there, and Bank of America, in particular, has several cards that offer a low introductory APR for balance transfers.
-Find out here how to do a balance transfer with a Bank of America credit card.
+We’ve researched how to do a credit card balance transfer with your Bank of America card.

 How to Transfer a Balance to a Bank of America Credit Card